worbli/marketinigWepApp/public/markdown/en/launchOnWorbli.md

 At WORBLI, we feel like blockchain governance should make sense.
 Disputes are handled within the system ensuring both applications and customers feel safe and secure with all the rights they would have outside of the blockchain world.

-#### Access to existing AML partners for picture perfect compliance
+#### Access to existing AML partners for picture-perfect compliance

-For apps that wish to use it, WORBLI has vetted partners who provide preferred pricing for ongoing AML and transactional monitoring as required by FIncen and the FATF guidelines.
+For apps that wish to use it, WORBLI has vetted partners who provide preferred pricing for ongoing AML and transactional monitoring as required by FinCEN and the FATF guidelines.

 #### Compliance at the token level